Oppidum: Location and type

-What was swept away in Northern Europe by the Roman Conquest was itself a dynamic indigenous culture extending across the transalpine landmass, usually known today as that of the Celts.
-The proto-urban Oppida – a Latin word used by Julius Caesar himself – remain one of the most striking manifestations of this pre-Roman northern European civilization.
+In the late third century BC urban centres began to flourish across Europe.
+The first were open settlements, followed by fortified oppida.
+Characterized by very large surface areas (up to hundreds of hectares) and defended by ramparts with strong symbolic and ostentatious connotations, oppida are widely considered the first cities north of the Alps.
+Craft and commercial activities were prominent, but they were also important political and religious centres, displaying a coherent internal organization, with functional zoning and public spaces. … The structuring of Gaulish civitas territories implies that some oppida were true capitals.

 According to pre-historian John Collis, oppida extend as far east as the Hungarian plain where other settlement types take over.
 Around 200 oppida are known today.
 Central Spain has sites similar to oppida, but while they share features such as size and defensive ramparts the interior was arranged differently.
 Oppida feature a wide variety of internal structures, from continuous rows of dwellings (Bibracte) to more widely spaced individual estates (Manching).
 Some oppida had internal layouts resembling the insulae of Roman cities (Variscourt).
 Little is known, however, about the purpose of any public buildings.